-|There’s never a dull moment|
+|There’s never a dull moment

-Now I am not claiming that my experience is anywhere near that of a single parent but my time alone with the kids has given me an insight into the trials and tribulations we parents face when the role of good cop and bad cop falls to us for days on end.
+Now I am not claiming that my experience of parenting solo is anywhere near that of a single parent but my time alone with the kids has given me an insight into the trials and tribulations we parents face when the role of good cop and bad cop falls to us for days on end.

 In the early days, I used to feel very anxious at being left alone and I still hate locking up at night.
 Houses tend to make all sorts of funny noises when they cool down and I am such a scaredy-cat that I hate passing uncurtained windows just in case someone is lurking.

-Of course I can’t pass on any of this anxiety to the kids!
+Of course, I can’t pass on any of this anxiety to the kids!

 Here’s what I’ve discovered when I’m parenting solo.

-Kids will gang up on you
+The kids will gang up on you

 My two have worked out how to wind me up with all the subtlety of MI5 in order to avoid i) eating unnecessary vegetables and ii) getting into bed before I have spent 30 minutes pacing the floorboards while they clean one tooth at a time.

-The logical extension of this is that the kids will then start to parent you, viz, “Mum, you’re really grumpy so we think you should go to bed the same time as us tonight”.
+The logical extension of this is that the kids will then start to parent you, viz, “Mum, you’re really grumpy so we think you should go to bed at the same time as us tonight”.

 They will also synchronise bladders to precisely 5 minutes before bedtime, even though they otherwise have the bladder capacity of camels.

 There will never be any toilet roll left.
-The cardboard tube will be rolling round the floor and new toilet rolls will have to be unearthed from the cupboard under the stairs using a torch and several choice expletives.
+The cardboard tube will be rolling around the floor and new toilet rolls will have to be unearthed from the cupboard under the stairs using a torch and several choice expletives.

 You will not find out that the toilet roll has run out until 11:59 pm.

 For example, whether Caitlin can go to the beach to collect sea glass or if Ieuan can buy his 27th light-sabre.
 How the Hadron Collider works – that sort of thing.